pixelfed-glitch/docs/running-pixelfed/native/installation.md

 ---
-title = "Generic installation guide" summary = "How to set up everything you need to run your own Pixelfed instance." weight = 20
+title = "Native installation guide" summary = "How to set up everything you need to run your own Pixelfed instance." weight = 20
 [menu]